Alex White Printmaker

 This work has also given me a greater purpose: A need to continue documenting the history and wild places of Tasmania.
 Being lucky enough to have grown up here has created a strong connection to place.

 I began drawing at a young age and became interested in photography and printmaking in high school.
-Photography allowed me to create my own subject matter.
-After a brief stint at Art School, I worked various jobs to pay the bills, but my spare time is devoted to my passion for art.
+Photography has allowed me to create my own subject matter.
+After a brief stint at Art School, I have worked various jobs to pay the bills while devoting my spare time to my passion for art.